 Acrylic paint is great for many surfaces, wood is one of them.
 Remember that you don’t start preparing wood for acrylic painting with gesso.
 Preparing the wooden panel includes sanding, sealing, and only then priming (gesso is a primer).

-Tips: For better results use a 6-inch foan roller that doesn’t have a nap or a gesso spray.
+Tips: For better results use a 4-6-inch foam roller that doesn’t have a nap or Krylon gesso spray.

 Tips for everyone who works with gesso